sending objects/files over websockets

 Introduction

-One of my recent ideas was related to using websockets to push a python object to a remote server and then executing that.
+One of my recent ideas was using websockets to push a python object to a remote server and then executing that.
 I’m sure anyone reading this will understand that it is “unsafe” in many regards.
 Regardless, I think the idea of being able to quickly (with a single command or hotkey) run a model while you are iterating on it without having to commit it is incredibly useful (as that is one of the other frequent workflows I have seen).

 Implementation